Lakehouse Job History

 Error Example:

-table does not exist.
-Please note that if you submit tasks through Studio development, the job editor in development will include descriptive information, which is not submitted to the SQL engine.
-Therefore, the correct line number should subtract the preceding descriptive information.
-You can view the correct positional relationship through the job content in the job details or find the error location in the SQL editor.
+Error Code CZLH-42000 indicates an error related to SQL language parsing.
+[1,15] indicates the error occurred on line 1, column 15 of the SQL.
+In this example, the reason is that the ttt table does not exist.
+Note that if you submit tasks through the Studio development interface, the job editor includes descriptive header information that is not submitted to the SQL engine.
+Therefore, the correct line number should subtract the preceding header lines.
+You can view the correct positional relationship through the job content in the job details, or find the error location in the SQL editor.

 Analyzing Slow Running Jobs